-Representative Doc Hastings of Washington is expected take charge as the top Republican on the committee, which has jurisdiction over most of the nation's public lands.
-During the new Congress, Hastings -- who has held office since 1995 and founded the Congressional Nuclear Cleanup Caucus -- is expected to push for expanding oil and gas drilling on public lands and offshore.
+Representative Doc Hastings of Washington is the top Republican on the committee, which has jurisdiction over most of the nation's public lands.
+During the new Congress, Hastings -- who has held the office since 1994 and founded the Congressional Nuclear Cleanup Caucus -- is expected to push for expanding oil and gas drilling on public lands and offshore.

 House Energy and Commerce Committee

-Representative Fred Upton of Michigan, the No. 2 Republican on the Energy and Commerce Committee, is expected to take the chairmanship because party rules would prevent ranking member Joe Barton from another term as the top committee Republican.
+Representative Fred Upton of Michigan is the No. 2 Republican on the Energy and Commerce Committee but is expected to take the chairmanship because party rules would prevent ranking member Joe Barton from another term as the top committee Republican.

-Upton -- who worked in the Office of Management and Budget under President Reagan and was elected to Congress in 1986 -- is expected to back nuclear power.
+Upton -- who worked in the Office of Management and Budget under President Reagan and was elected to Congress in 1986 -- is expected to push for more nuclear power.

 "Despite nuclear power's tremendous potential, the nation is lacking a coherent policy as we look toward the future.
 Nuclear was largely ignored as the job-killing cap-and-tax scheme made its way through the House last June," Upton wrote in an op-ed piece in The Hill newspaper in April.